dimipapadeas/CandidatesEvaluation/README.md

 ### Extra Credit Exercise

+This Exercise is optional and is designed to give credits for design and logical thinking.
+To score points the candidate should implement an export functionality for the Transactions listed in an Account.
+The candidate is free to use any libraries and can implement it in any way.
+The only conditions in place are the following:

+#### The data should be exported to a file in `csv` format.

+#### The export should de triggered from the Account view with a button.

 ## Delivery

 When finished the candidate should compress the root folder of the project and send it to the assessor by email.
-Along with the compressed file a screenshot of the candidate's browser with the Application running should be sent in order to verify that the installation was successfully completed.
+Along with the compressed file a screenshot of the candidate's browser with the Application running and a user logged in should be sent in order to verify that the installation was successfully completed.

 The deadline to send the compressed file is determined by the assessor.
 Normally it should be exactly three days after the test has started.